Work With Us

 WORKING CONDITIONS

 This position description outlines the key responsibilities for the role and is not meant to be exhaustive.
-The activities, responsibilities and obligations of this position may be modified from time to time, through discussion between the Executive Director and the team member to effectively meet the requirements of Family Support Institute of BC.
+The activities, responsibilities and obligations of this position may be modified from time to time, through discussion between the supervisor and the team member to effectively meet the requirements of the Family Support Institute of BC.

 GENERAL INFORMATION